Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 The Autoregressive Integrated Moving Average (ARIMA) model is very popular univariate time series model.
 Its application has been widened by the incorporation of exogenous variable(s) (X) in the model and modified as ARIMAX by Bierens (1987) .
 In this package we estimate the ARIMAX model using Bayesian framework.

-bartcs — by Yeonghoon Yoo, 9 months ago
+bartcs — by Yeonghoon Yoo, a year ago

 Bayesian Additive Regression Trees for Confounder Selection